theGerk/Data-Viz-git-instructions/README.md

 `feature/cleaning-data-inputs` | We have multiple people working on this task so we're going to use this as a sort of master copy for this work.
 `feature/cleaning-data-inputs/benji` | Here's where Benji's making his contributions to this.
 `feature/cleaning-data-inputs/stephen` | Here's where Stephen's making his contributions to this.
-`stretch/automated-email-list` | Here's where Farshad went of on a tanget and started making an automated email list.
-This probably won't make it into the final project but its good work and we don't want to throw it away.
-Maybe we'll finish it and include it in the end.

 ## Using the structure